Nathan-Richard-21/Campus-Nexus/README.md

 ![Status](https://img.shields.io/badge/Status-Active-success)
 ![Version](https://img.shields.io/badge/Version-1.0.0-blue)

+Please see the code in the masters branch

 ## 🎓 About Campus Nexus

 **Campus Nexus** is a comprehensive campus management solution designed to streamline administrative processes and enhance the student experience.
 Developed by **Infinity Cybertech**, this platform addresses common challenges faced by students and administrators in campus environments.